academy-agents/academy/docs/guides/llm.md

 # LLM Agents
 There are a variety of ways to create LLM agents within Academy.

+!!! warning

-> This page is still under construction, more details and examples to come!
+    This page is still under construction, more details and examples to come!

 ## LLM as an Orchestrator (Agents as Tools)